wagsandre/tf-gke-playground/README.md

 All the other `.tf` files don't need to be configured.
 Do it if you prefer to set some different configurations.

-All the YAML files referred here are included in this repo.
+All the YAML files referred here are included in this repo at `./gke-config` folder

 ---